aiven/devportal/docs/platform/concepts/byoa.rst

 Remember that in BYOA, Aiven does not invoice for the cloud service.
 As a BYOA customer, you pay for the cloud computing resources you are using directly through your cloud provider portal.

 All BYOA discounts are evaluated case by case.
-If your company fulfills the requirements specified earlier, contact sales@aiven.io for more information and cost estimations of the full setup.
+If your company fulfills the requirements specified earlier, contact `Sales@Aiven.io <_SalesEmail>`_ for more information and cost estimations of the full setup.

-Testing, POC, and Deployments
+Testing, POC, and deployments
 =============================

 BYOA requires setup on your cloud account as well as Aiven's automation.
-Coordinating this process takes time so we recommend the following timeline for anyone considering using the BYOA deployment model.
+Coordinating this process takes time so we recommend allocating sufficient time for anyone considering using the BYOA deployment model.

-1. [2-4 Weeks] Functionality Testing and Security Validation
+- Functionality Testing and Security Validation

   - Ensure the technical feasibility of the Aiven platform
   - Perform all need technical and security audits of the proposed solution

-1. [2-4 Weeks] Deploy and Configure the BYOA Environment
+- Deploy and Configure the BYOA Environment

-  - Ensure that you have devops resources available to iterate and debug any networking issues
+  - Ensure that you have DevOps resources available to iterate and debug any networking issues
   - This can potentially be done in parallel with phase #1

-1. [1-2 Weeks] Onboarding and Migrations
+- On-boarding and Migrations

   - Aiven will be available for support while teams migrate workloads onto the new platform

+.. _SalesEmail: mailto:sales@aiven.io